Seiyial/SYXCLI/README.md

 <h1 style="color: darkcyan">SYX Command Line Tools (<code>SYXCLI</code>)</h1>

-A package of command line apps that seriously make your life easier :)
+A package of command line apps that seriously make your life easier.
-Enable selectively, and customise them to fit your Dev life :)
+Enable selectively, and customise them to fit your Dev life.

 ## The Tools